telerik/blazor-docs/_contentTemplates/upload/notes.md

 #end

-#events-files-carry-client-validation-info
-The individual files also carry information about their [client-side validation]({%slug upload-validation%}) that you can use in the event.
-#end

 #see-controller-sample-in-overview
-This example does not include a controller to consume the files.
+This example does not include a controller to receive the uploaded files.
 See [Implement controller methods]({%slug upload-overview%}#implement-controller-methods).
 #end